Page Content

 Medical school: University of Pittsburgh School of Medicine

-About me: I was born and raised in Houston, TX and have now lived in six different states.
+About me: I was born and raised in Houston, Texas, and have now lived in six different states.
 Prior to medical school, I pursued a traditional Ph.D. with research focusing on changes in molecular pathways during neuron degeneration and subsequent regeneration.
 I went on to complete a two-year postdoctoral fellowship at the University of Washington in collaboration with the Allen Brain Institute with research aimed at developing functional neuronal circuits from stem cells in vitro and implanting them in vivo.
-During medical school, I served four years as Class President and mentored premedical students from underrepresented minorities.
-I gained an interest in personalized treatment strategies for brain tumors and earned a Copeland Fellowship for my research in pediatric high grade gliomas.
-I spend my free time playing guitar, and my husband amd I travel around taking scenic photos with our drone.
+During medical school, I served four years as class president and mentored premedical students from underrepresented minorities.
+I gained an interest in personalized treatment strategies for brain tumors and earned a Copeland Fellowship for my research in pediatric high-grade gliomas.
+I spend my free time playing guitar.
+I also enjoy traveling with my husband, canoeing, and taking scenic photos with our drone.

 Eugene Bah, M.D., Ph.D.